Authority Starts at Appointment

 The duties and powers of a personal representative commence on appointment.
 The powers of a personal representative relate back in time to give acts by the person appointed which are beneficial to the estate occurring prior to appointment the same effect as those occurring thereafter.

-A.R.S. § 14-3701The "relation back" provision is especially practical.
-If a named personal representative pays for emergency repairs, secures property, or takes other protective steps before the court paperwork is finalized, those actions carry the same legal weight as if they happened after appointment.
+A.R.S. § 14-3701The "relation back" rule is especially practical.
+A named personal representative may pay for emergency repairs or secure property before the court paperwork is final.
+Those actions carry the same legal weight as if they happened after appointment.
 This prevents gaps in estate protection during the days or weeks between death and formal appointment.

 Funeral Arrangements Before Appointment

-Families often face immediate decisions after a loved one passes.
+Family members often face immediate decisions after a loved one passes.
 Arizona law recognizes this reality.
-A person named as personal representative in the will can carry out the decedent's written instructions for body disposition, funeral, and burial arrangements without waiting for formal appointment.
+A person named as personal representative in the will can carry out the decedent's written funeral and burial instructions.

-This means families do not need to delay funeral planning while probate paperwork is processed.
-The named representative can act on the decedent's documented wishes right away.
-The representative can also ratify and accept actions taken by others on behalf of the estate, as long as those actions would have been proper for a personal representative to take.
+This means families do not need to delay funeral planning while paperwork is going through.
+The named representative can act on the decedent's wishes right away.
+The representative can also approve actions others took on the estate's behalf, as long as those actions were proper.